How Other Craft Fair Vendors can Increase Your Sales

 STEP 3

-You’ll want to build a bit of a relationship with the vendor and make sure you and your products will be compatible.
+You’ll want to build a relationship with the vendor and make sure you and your products will be compatible.
 If you’re unfamiliar with the vendor and their products, or even if you know them well but want to test out the idea, start small with one of the ideas below:

 • Work a smaller craft fair together.
 Instead of diving in head first, try a shorter, less expensive event to test out sharing a craft fair booth or table.
-Perhaps a weekday evening farmers’ market would be a good option to play around with your display, see how you work together and how your product sell together.
-If it’s not successful, it’s a few hours and the cost of splitting a booth.

 STEP 4